przmktrc/test_sio2/README.md

 # Test_sio2

 ## Overview
 test_sio2 is a simple Python script to test if the program gives correct output given certain input.
-Originally used for on-line programming contest.
+Originally used for on-line programming contests.

 ## How to use it